pyControl/docs/docs/user-guide/hardware.md

 `pin` MicroPython pin to use.

 `inverted` If `True`, the pin voltage is set high when the input is turned off and low when turned on.

-`pulse_enabled` Set to `True` to enable squarewave pulsed output using the `pulse` method.
-Pulsed output uses one of the pyboard hardware timers and as there are a limited number of these pulsed output is by default disabled.

 *Methods:*